tpikonen/upm/README.md

 Error: Wrong number of arguments
 ```

-To summarize, you can ask upm for a password to a given site with
+To summarize, you can ask upm for a password to a given site with `upm pass
-`upm pass site` (or just `upm site`), username to a given site with
+site` (or just `upm site`), username to a given site with `upm user site`,
-`upm user site` or the list of keys in the vault with `upm ls`.
+username and password  with `upm both` or the list of keys in the vault with
+`upm ls`.

-You can also direct the output of 'pass' and 'user' commands to the
+You can also direct the output of 'pass','user' and 'both' commands to the
 clipboard with the `-c` option (this is the default), or
 to the standard output with the `-o` option.

-The clipboard output gives by default two pastes and it clears the clipboard
+The clipboard output of 'pass' and 'user' commands gives by default two pastes
-automatically after 30 seconds, if the selection still contains the password
+and it clears the clipboard automatically after 30 seconds, if the selection
-or username.
+still contains the password or username.
+The username and password from the
+'both' command are output in two consecutive pastes and deleted from the
+clipboard after the paste, or after 30 seconds if no pastes have been made.

 ### Using rupm